12 Of The Most Common Types Of Blended Learning

 In both the Outside-In and Inside-Out models, the nature of the ‘online learning’ is less critical than the focus on platforms, spaces, people, and opportunity beyond the school walls.
 (The ‘online’ components could be self-directed inquiry and/or formal eLearning courses and curriculum.)

-Because the learning pattern is ‘outward,’ Project-Based blended learning is an excellent example of the Inside-Out model.
+Because the learning pattern is ‘outward,’ Project-Based blended learning is an excellent example of the Inside-Out learning model.

 As with Outside-In blended learning, there is a need for expert guidance, learning feedback, content teaching, and psychological and moral support from face-to-face interactions on a daily basis.